-AC Main Breaker
+AC Main

 Protects the general distribution network.
+This breaker should be on when the boat is using shore power for its source.
 This breaker is very sensitive.
 The resulting power surge that occurs when connecting the dockside cord may cause the main breaker to trip.
 To avoid this surge, turn the main breaker to "OFF" position before plugging or unplugging the shore power cord.

-Battery Charger
+Battery Charger Switches

-Supplies AC directly to the battery charger.
+Supplies AC to the two on-board battery chargers.